To ensure that we are protecting our children and following ‘Safeguarding’ guidelines the following procedures myst be followed at all times:

 – All visitors must be issued with a copy of the school ‘Visitors Code of Conduct’.

 – Regular visitors to school, supply staff and those working directly with students (those who will be left unaccompanied) will have had to complete all the necessary ‘Safeguarding’ checks and they will then be recorded on the school Single Central Record.
-Staff myst check with Mrs Moore, Mrs Currass (or a member of SMT in their absence) that the necessary checks have been completed if they have a visitor in the above category.
+Staff must check with the SBM or the Head’s PA that the necessary checks have been completed if they have a visitor in the above category.
 These visitors will be issued with a green lanyard.
-This must be done before visit.

-– All contractors must sign in and out at reception and produce photographic ID and have previously provided school with a signed copy of their ‘Safeguarding Policy’ which is recorded on the school Single Central Record, again this must be checked with Mrs Moore, Mrs Currass or a member of SMT in their absence.
+– All contractors must sign in and out at reception and produce photographic ID and have previously provided school with a signed copy of their ‘Safeguarding Policy’ which is recorded on the school Single Central Record, again this must be checked with the SBM or the Head’s PA .

 – Only visitors to school who have undergone all safeguarding checks which are recorded on the school single central record can be left unaccompanied at any time (these persons will be issued with a green visitor lanyard).
 All other visitors must be accompanied by a member of staff at all times, including visits to the school hygeine facilities.
 Visitors in this category will be issued with a red visitor lanyard.